dandisy/webcore/README.md

     - Using Laravel Package

-        webcore include webcore-microsite package as sample code for basic package
+        webcore include dandisy/elorest package at package/webcore folder which can be used as an example

 8. Pre Configured Oauth using Laravel Passport